-Periodically inspect all steering hoses, linkages and helm assemblies.
+Periodically inspect the steering helm and engine steering actuator for damage.
 Signs of corrosion, cracking, loosening of fastenings, excessive wear, or deterioration must be corrected immediately.
 Check the hydraulic steering fluid level frequently and maintain the proper level.
 Periodic lubrication of all moving parts and connections with light waterproof grease is required.
 Failure to do so can lead to steering system failure and result in loss of control.

-When new, or after repairs, hydraulic steering systems may need to be purged of air.
+When new, or after repairs, the electric steering system may need to be adjusted.
 Refer to the information provided with the steering system for specifications and service information.
 Check steering operation and visually inspect for loose or missing hardware before operating the boat.
 If you suspect the steering system is damaged, see your Pursuit dealer.
 DO NOT operate the boat if you suspect the steering system is malfunctioning.

 Improper maintenance of steering system is hazardous and can cause death or serious injury from sudden loss of control.
-Make sure all steering hardware and fluid levels are regularly inspected and maintained.
+Make sure all steering hardware, and fluid levels are regularly inspected and maintained.